 AUSTIN: You can... you can go ahead, Dre.
 Like- like what?

-DRE: Do you want background info on my character, or just go right into what we’re doing?
+DRE: Do you want me to give background info on my character, or just go right into what we’re doing?

 AUSTIN: No, no, not yet, let's save that for in-character stuff.
 This is gonna be a good episode for that, I think.